LPA changes ensure producers can stand by what they sell

 Further work is being undertaken to investigate improved integration of the NLIS and LPA databases.

 Red meat producers are committed to demonstrating the integrity of their product.
 Market expectations are constantly evolving and the integrity system must reflect this.
-The changes are designed to ensure the Australian red meat industry maintains its global reputation as a world leader in food safety, integrity and traceability, giving producers the evidence to stand by what they sell and stay ahead of international competitors.
+The changes have been designed to ensure the Australian red meat industry maintains its global reputation as a world leader in food safety, integrity and traceability, giving producers the evidence to stand by what they sell and stay ahead of international competitors.

 Technological improvements also underpin continual improvement of the system, including more accurate and easier record keeping and transfer of information through the value chain.
 Industry seeks to leverage opportunities offered by technology which can save time and money.